Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

     }
 ```
 &nbsp;
 It compares the *msg.sender* value with the *tx.origin*, we know from the *briefing* that *msg.sender* can be either EOA or Smart Contract, but tx.origin will always be an EOA, so to solve this we need to call the function using a Smart Contract, in this case our Exploit Contract.
-We can call the function by implementing this in our Smart Contract
+We can call the function by implementing this in our Smart Contract &nbsp;
+&nbsp;

 ```solidity
 function solveGearingUp() public {